Help and Support / Phone

 There are two important factors associated with E911 telephone service:

-- Powering: In the event of a power outage, your telephone service will continue to operate as usual on battery backup.
-BendBroadband provides a rechargeable battery at no extra cost during installation, the battery provides eight hours of standby service or four hours of talk-time protection.
+- Powering: In the event of a power outage, your telephone service will continue to operate as usual if you have purchased a battery backup unit from BendBroadband.
+The battery backup unit will provide up to eight hours of standby service or four hours of talk-time protection.